guertinlab/Nascent_RNA_Methods/README.md

 # Conclusions

 We provide standardized metrics and detailed plots that indicate whether libraries are of sufficiently high quality to warrant downstream analysis.
 The analyses provide information about library complexity, nascent RNA purity, nuclear run-on efficiency, alignment rate, sequencing depth, and RNA degradation.
-We deconstruct each analysis and provide the biological rationale of each metric.
+We deconstruct each analysis and explain the biological rationale of each metric.
 All code and scripts are presented so that researchers can use this framework to develop their own workflows and pipelines, or as Captain Barbossa succinctly stated: “The code is more of what you'd call _guidelines_ than actual rules.”

 # Figure Legends